-Are currants toxic to dogs?
+Are Currants toxic to dogs?

 They are toxic to dogs, and in the worst cases have even resulted in renal failure.

-Last but not least, raisins.
+Last but not least, Raisins.

 Who would have thought the innocuous raisin or grape could hurt a dog?

-The fact is that whilst most serious cases of grape poisoning involve the dog eating half a pound or more, even a small handful of either can make a dog very ill.
+While the most serious cases of grape poisoning involve the dog eating half a pound or more, even a small handful of either can make a dog very ill.

 If your dog eats something on this list, you need to contact your vet.

-The vet will want some idea of the size of your dog – a rough estimate will do, you don’t need to weigh him
+The vet will want some idea of the size of your dog – a rough estimate will do.
+You don’t need to weigh him.

-And because dark chocolate is more dangerous than milk chocolate, he’ll probably ask what kind of chocolate your dog ate.
+Because dark chocolate is more dangerous than milk chocolate, he’ll probably ask what kind of chocolate your dog ate.